 - Pietro de Camilli, MD – Prof. of Neuroscience and Professor of Cell Biology, Investigator, Howard Hughes Medical Institute – Chair, Department of Neuroscience – Director, Kavli Institute for Neuroscience and Program in Cellular Neuroscience, Neurodegeneration and Repair (CNNR), Yale University, USA

-- Hendrik Dietz, Principal Investigator, Technische Universität München, Germany
+- Hendrik Dietz, Professor for Biophysics, Physics Department, Technische Universität München, Germany

 - Dennis Dougherty, Prof. of Chemistry, Caltech, USA